MattiBSH/week3/README.md

-Monday tuesday everything not red done (some red done)
+Monday, tuesday and wednesday - everything done (not all red)